-Click the Button Now to Join Us for This Free Live Webinar And Learn More About The Legacy of Juneteenth
+Click the Button Now to Join Us for This Free Live Webinar And Learn More About The History of

 How Long Is The Event?
 Two Hours on the Zoom Platform

 Where is it?
 Join in from your laptop/desktop